 Scholarship grants, summer teaching, and development funds.
 A participant will be not be eligible to receive a scholarship grant or research stipend or any other form of remuneration from a fund set aside for distribution to faculty for scholarship support.
 The faculty member may continue to receive any individual faculty development funds generally provided to full-time faculty in the faculty member’s school as part of his or her annual compensation package.
 The faculty member may teach during the summer, either during the on-campus program or in a study-abroad program and receive the same summer rate as other faculty members.
 Access to research assistants and secretarial support shall continue as available.

-Except as otherwise provided in this section 3.D., a participant shall remain eligible to participate in university benefits (including deferred compensation and health benefits) as a full-time faculty member.
+Except as otherwise provided in this section 3.D., a participant shall remain eligible to participate in university benefits (including deferred compensation and health benefits) as a full-time faculty member, in accordance with the terms of the applicable plan documents.
 A participant who has reached the age of 59 1⁄2 may elect to receive distributions from the participant’s 403(b) deferred compensation plan.
 A participant who has reached the age of 70 1⁄2 may elect to receive distributions from the participant’s 457 deferred compensation plan.
-Upon electing to receive distributions from the participant’s 403(b) or 457 deferred compensation plan, the participant shall no longer be entitled to make contributions to the deferred compensation plan or receive any university matching contributions to such plan.

 All benefit participation components of this policy are subject to and governed exclusively by the applicable benefit plan terms and laws governing these plans, including any plan amendment or change in law.
 Before initiating participation, faculty members considering phased retirement are encouraged to both meet with Human Resources and consult a tax advisor.
 In the event of conflict between this policy and the actual benefit plan terms, the benefit plan terms will in all cases prevail. (amended 4/09/2010 to permit distributions from deferred compensation plans.)